How to make a syllabary?

 If you added polyphthongs, they will display in a row below the table.
 Consonant blends will display beneath the Consonant table and vowel polyphthongs below the Vowels table ; mixed forms will display as the sound they begin with (so /aj/ with vowels and /wa/ with consonants).

-CWS now recognizes what sounds you have in your language (huzzah!) but it still doesn't know how you intend to use them.
+CWS will now recognize what sounds you have in your language (huzzah!) but it still doesn't know how you intend to use them.
 Most importantly, it doesn't know how you're going to spell them.
-You might use the IPA as your alphabet, or you might use an English-based system (with <ch> for /tʃ/ for example).
+You might use the IPA as your alphabet, or you might use an English-based romanization (with <ch> for /tʃ/ for example), Cyrillic, Japanese, or anything else you can type.

-After you have assigned graphemes to your phones, they will appear in green on the Phoneme Inventory page, like this:
+After you have assigned graphemes to your phones, they will appear in green on the Phoneme Inventory page, like the /m̥/ and /ɸ/ in the below table:

 To edit phones individually, simply click on the phone in question; a lightbox will then appear that looks like this: